SonyCSLParis/Data-analysis-artis/readme.md

 ## Folder Structure

-- `correlations/`: Jupyter notebooks and scripts for correlation analysis
+- `correlations`: Jupyter notebooks and scripts for correlation analysis
 - `dati.json` : Raw data from the platform
 - `finals-article` : Final folders containing plot inserted into the thesis
 - `json-texts`: Json with texts inserted in the platform